-Our pension systems have faced their share of challenges in recent years.
-Years of underfunding are a testament to the collaborative efforts of the and significant losses during the Great Financial Crisis of '08-'09 put stress on the System.
+Our pension systems have faced their share of and significant losses during the Great Financial Crisis of '08-'09 put stress on the System.
 However, reforms made over the past decades have put the Systems on a solid and sustainable path.